-- Values are subject to change; - Awards of recognition and scholarships are only available to students applying to UOIT from secondary school within 18 months of graduation; - Final marks are subject to completion as of June of the entering year; - Students must not have attended a post-secondary institution; - Minimum 3.7 GPA required for renewal; - Students may not hold more than one UOIT scholarship simultaneously; and - If a student withdraws from a full-course load the award may be reduced or withdrawn.
+- Values are subject to change. - Awards of recognition and scholarships are only available to students applying to UOIT from secondary school within 18 months of graduation. - Final marks are subject to completion as of June of the entering year. - Students must not have attended a post-secondary institution. - Minimum 3.7 GPA required for renewal of major entrance scholarships. - Students must be enrolled full-time at UOIT (minimum 80 per cent course load). - UOIT reserves the right to determine acceptable academic credentials, grades and prerequisite courses to be used to determine eligibility. - Students may not hold more than one UOIT scholarship simultaneously. - If a student withdraws from a full-course load the award may be reduced or withdrawn.